GenAI: Building an AI Quiz App with Next.js and Gemini AI

 @google/generative-ai

 package.
-The utilities in this package are used to communicate with the Gemini API.question
+The utilities in this package are used to communicate with the Gemini API.

 parameter from the request body.
 This is the text that the user has supplied, and which we'll base the quiz on.